 Veterinary Methodology and Paraclinical Skills

-This course is a compulsory course at the Master of Companion Animal Clinical Science.
+This course is a basic course at the Master of Companion Animal Clinical Science.
 The master is a post graduate education targeted small animal veterinarians seeking Continuing Professional Development (CPD).

 Read more about the Master of Companion Animal Clinical Science.